harshdevx/wealthsimple-autouploader/README.md

 - Step 3: Once parsing is done we get additional information like stock exchange data for the symbol in orders.
 - Step 4: Prepare the data for posting into ghostfolio
 - Step 5: Post data to ghostfolio
+- Step 6: Run for the next account

+#### Note:
+The transactions are tracked in a temporary file that gets created during execution that maintains order hashes.
+If the order is found in user1 that matches hash or order found in user2 the order is not duplicated.

 ### How to run
 within your venv: